 - Solar developers will fund overdue improvements to aging powerlines and other power infrastructures, thus creating a more reliable and resilient power grid.

 - Also included in the bill is financial assistance for companies who update the existing power infrastructure in order to construct their community solar projects.
 This is simply another incentive to produce more community solar projects in the state of Ohio.

 - The final way that this bill will encourage new community solar programs is through the renovation of distressed sites.
 The bill seeks to use distressed sites, unusable tracts of land such as old landfills or coal ash piles, as locations for new solar developments.
 In this way, these sites will be revitalized and, once more, positively contribute to society through high-power generating solar projects.

 - Companies that use a distressed site as the location for their community solar project will be eligible to receive a grant from the Ohio Department of Development, thereby further incentivizing companies to build in Ohio.

 Community solar is simpler than it may seem and initiatives like the ones included in HB450 are making it easier for individuals to incorporate solar power into their everyday lives!
 If you’re a landowner curious about how to lease your unused property for a solar project, why not reach out to one of our experienced professionals here at NLR Solar?

-NLR Solar’s access to the extensive NLR agent network allows us to effectively evaluate your property to its fullest potential.
+NLR Solar’s access access to the latest listings and historical sales data, game-changing technology, and local experts allows our team to evaluate your property to its fullest potential.
 We act as an intermediary between developers and landowners to the benefit of not only the parties involved but also the community and environment as well.
-If you’re interested in learning more about what NLR Solar can do for you and your community, give us a call at (904) 906-4113, or contact us for a free site evaluation!
+If you’re interested in learning more about what NLR Solar can do for you and your community, give us a call at (904) 906-4113, or contact us for a complimentary site evaluation!